jessicamsutton/neighborhood-app/README.md

 I decided to have a bit of fun with my project, and use the French city that I studied abroad in for a year.
 It's also a much more interesting place than where I live now.
 My current city does not have a castle.

+NOTE: Once the app is in production build, a service worker will be registered and installed.

 ## Table of Contents
 - [Instructions](#instructions)
 - [Dependencies](#dependencies)